avinash338/FTL_task/README.md

 <!-- ![Project Image](project-image-url) -->

-> A Simple React Application that allows an end-user to select a member to check the active sessions of that particulae member on a specific date.
+> A Simple React Application that allows an end-user to select a member to check the active sessions of that particular member on a specific date.

 ---

 ### Table of Contents

-You're sections headers will be used to reference location of destination.

 - [Description](#description)
 - [How To Use](#how-to-use)